About this listing

 Continental Breakfast: Consists of orange juice, a pastry and a banana or other piece of fruit and hot tea.
 Sometimes I make eggs and tortillas available for your use.

-(website hidden) Maps: AirBnB's (website hidden) Street view maps is not working.
-Here is the corrected link: (website hidden) My house is light green and behind the tree (Note: Tree was knocked down during Hurricane Irene).
+(SENSITIVE CONTENTS HIDDEN) Maps: AirBnB's (SENSITIVE CONTENTS HIDDEN) Street view maps is not working.
+Here is the corrected link: (URL HIDDEN) My house is light green and behind the tree (Note: Tree was knocked down during Hurricane Irene).

 Bonus offer: Thinking about becoming a host on AirBnB or think you know someone who should be a host?
 I am a designated AirBnB ambassador and offer this unique promo code where new hosts get a $50 bonus.
 Use this promo code when starting a new account and a listing and we both get $50 after your first booking: Sign up as a new host www.airbnb.com/newhost and use the promo code: ZB9QQD